Own your email's domain

 What can you lose?

-Suppose in this case, gmail decides to block you from using its services.
+Suppose gmail decides to block you from using its services.

-There are a lot of providers who will gladly handle email for you - gmail, outlook, zoho, migadu, protonmail etc.
+There are a lot of providers who will gladly run a mailbox for you - gmail, outlook, zoho, migadu, protonmail etc.

-There are also niche email providers that communities host for themselves (eg - the email addresses you find in the linux or postgres mailing lists etc are run by community-run mailbox providers).
+There are also niche email providers that communities host for themselves (eg - many of the the email addresses you find in the linux or postgres mailing lists etc are under community-run mailbox providers).

 This is self-hosted email option